Iterative Motion Editing with Natural Language: Overview and Design Goals

-\item \textit{Non destructive}. \Xedit should minimally change aspects of the motion that should not be impacted by the edit described in $E$.
-For example, in the above example of a kick, ideally the character's arm motion would be minimally impacted and the timing and height of the jump would remain the same.
+\item \textit{Non destructive}. \Xedit should minimally change aspects of the motion that should not be impacted by $E$.
+For example, \example{in the above example of a kick}, ideally the character's kick would be minimally impacted by raising the hands.

 \item \textit{Realistic}. \Xedit should be globally harmonized, meaning that the result should be a plausible character motion.

 \end{enumerate}